marklogic/flux/docs/import/splitting.md

 are joined together by a single space; this can be overridden via the `--splitter-join-delimiter` option.

-The `--splitter-max-chunk-size` and `--splitter-max-overlap-size` options, as described above for the default splitter, can both be used with the regex splitter as well.
+The `--splitter-max-chunk-size` and `--splitter-max-overlap-size` options, as described above for the default splitter, can both be used with the regex splitter.

 ### Custom splitter

-The default and regex approaches described above are intended for quickly getting a splitting solution in place.
+The default and regex approaches described above are intended for quickly implementing a splitting solution.
 There are many other splitting strategies available, including those supported by LLMs.
 Flux will likely support additional strategies out-of-the-box in the future.
 In the meantime, you can implement your own splitter via the steps below.